-The institutions and their operation comply with the minimum standards established under the law for occupational instruction by private postsecondary educational institutions.
-California statute requires that a student who successfully completes a program of study be awarded an appropriate diploma or certificate verifying the fact.
-Prospective enrollees are encouraged to visit the physical facilities of the academies and to discuss personal, educational, and occupational plans with academy personnel prior to enrolling or signing enrollment agreements.
-These academies do have available, sponsored programs, government or otherwise, to provide grants or to pay for portions of tuition and fees.
+The institution and its operation comply with the minimum standards established under the law for occupational instruction by private postsecondary educational institutions.
+California statute requires that a student who successfully completes a course of study be awarded an appropriate diploma or certificate verifying the fact.
+Prospective enrollees are encouraged to visit the physical facilities of the academy and to discuss personal, educational, and occupational plans with academy personnel prior to enrolling or signing enrollment agreements.
+The academy has available sponsored programs, government or otherwise, to provide grants or to pay for portions of tuition and fees.
 Please see the Financial Aid Information pages in this catalog for more details.
 The California Board of Barbering and Cosmetology sets minimum standards for the programs of study.
 The minimum number of class hours and the total class hours for each program, outlined in the Board's Rules & Regulations booklet, must be met to qualify the student for licensure.
 Persons seeking to resolve problems or complaints should first contact the instructor in charge.
 Requests for any further action may be made in writing to Lynelle Lynch, President.
 Unresolved complaints may be directed to the Bureau for Private Postsecondary Education, P.O.
-Box 980818, West Sacramento, CA 95798-0818, www.bppe.ca.gov, 916.574.8900, or the National Accrediting Commission of Career Arts & Sciences (NACCAS), 3015 Colvin Street, Alexandria, VA 22314, 703.600.7600.
+Box 980818, West Sacramento, CA 95798-0818, www.bppe.ca.gov, 916.574.8900 or toll free at 888.370.7589, or the National Accrediting Commission of Career Arts & Sciences (NACCAS), 3015 Colvin Street, Alexandria, VA 22314, 703.600.7600.